Featured Image

 Stainless Steel

 On a superficial level, stainless steel is an attractive metal with a lustrous and reflective finish easy on the eyes.
 This is due to the low percentage of carbon (less than 1.2%) and high percentage of chromium (over 10.5%) in the alloy, which changes its appearance and helps to prevent corrosion.
-Unlike carbon steel, stainless steel has a chromium oxide coating that protects against rust and stains.
+Unlike carbon steel, stainless steel has a chromium oxide coating that protects the metal against rust and stains.
 Some stainless steel alloys are even resistant to sulfuric or phosphoric acid.

 Stainless Steel Applications